-The Riverside Museum of Transport and Travel is one of Glasgow’s most fascinating attractions that will appeal to all the family, and it’s not dependent on the weather.
+The Riverside Museum of Transport and Travel is one of Glasgow’s most fascinating attractions that will appeal to all the family, and bring back happy memories for many.

 Glasgow is worth visiting for many reasons.
 For a lot of people it’s the shopping, but if you’re in the city I would recommend you take the time to visit this wonderful museum.

 There is no doubt this is a fun day out, especially when the kids get a laugh at some of our older modes of transport.
 Seriously though, it really is an eye opener to see just how much transport has changed over the years, thanks to modern technology.

 The exterior of the building, with its strikingly modern design, is inspiring, and it adds to the mystique because it doesn’t give you the slightest hint of what you’re about to find inside.
 It’s a bit like crossing an invisible line that takes you into another time zone.